 Explanation of Code:

-- Camera Settings: In order to perform runtime operations, the device’s webcamera is used.
+- Camera Settings: In order to perform runtime operations, the device’s web-camera is used.
 To capture a video, we need to create a VideoCapture object.
 Its argument can be either the device index or the name of a video file.
-Device index is just the number to specify which camera.
+The device index is just the number to specify which camera.
 Normally one camera will be connected, so we simply pass 0.
 You can select the second camera by passing 1 and so on.
 After that, you can capture frame-by-frame.
-But at the end, don’t forget to release the capture.
-Moreover if anyone wants to apply this colour detection technique on any image it can be done with little modifications in the code which I’ll discuss later.
+But in the end, don’t forget to release the capture.
+Moreover, if anyone wants to apply this colour detection technique on any image it can be done with little modifications in the code which I’ll discuss later.

 - Capturing frames: The infinite loop is used so that the web camera captures the frames in every instance and is open during the entire course of the program.

 After capturing the live stream frame by frame we are converting each frame in BGR color space(the default one) to HSV color space.
 There are more than 150 color-space conversion methods available in OpenCV.
 But we will look into only two which are most widely used ones, BGR to Gray and BGR to HSV.
 For color conversion, we use the function cv2.cvtColor(input_image, flag) where flag determines the type of conversion.
 For BGR to HSV, we use the flag cv2.COLOR_BGR2HSV.
-Now we know how to convert BGR image to HSV, we can use this to extract a colored object.
+Now we know how to convert BGR images to HSV, we can use this to extract a colored object.
 In HSV, it is more easier to represent a color than RGB color-space.

 In specifying the range, we have specified the range of blue color.
 Whereas you can enter the range of any colour you wish.